If job search is like a game of chess, have you planned your strategy? It’s your move. You are in control!

-During job search, the same strategic logic applies.
+A job search requires the same pre-planning logic and an insane amount of practice.
 So before you start looking, what’s your last move?

-If you find your job search is in a stall or not going well, it may be time to call “time out” and conduct some strategic planning.
+If you find your job search is stalled or not going as well as you would like, it may be time to call “time out” and conduct some strategic planning.
 (I am pretty sure you can’t call “time out” in chess, but do it anyway).

 I’ve listened to job seekers talk about how their searches are “frustrating,” “depressing,” or “lasting too long.”
-Perhaps that is because they don’t have a strategic plan to guide their moves.
+But continuing to make the same moves over and over again isn’t going to get you different results.
+Could it be your job search needs a strategic plan to guide your moves?